 |Rahami is an Afghanistan-born American restaurant worker who lives in Elizabeth, New Jersey [EPA]

-The 13-page indictment laid four charges against him, including the use of weapons of mass destruction, bombing a place of public use and destruction of property by means of fire or explosives.
+The 13-page indictment slapped him with four charges, including use of weapons of mass destruction, bombing a place of public use and destruction of property by means of fire or explosives.

 He will be transported to Manhattan to face the charges, said federal prosecutors in New York.